Credit Institute of Canada: Education

 Scholarships are offered through The Canadian Credit Institute Education Foundation (CCIEF), a federally registered Canadian charity established in 1967.
 The CCIEF's mandate is furthering credit education and making sure it is accessible to individuals across Canada with program content that is current, professional and valuable.
 The scholarship committee consists of four active members of the Credit Institute of Canada, each holding a Credit Institute designation.

 The CIC has established partnerships with CGA-Canada and the Canadian Construction Association.
 The following post-secondary institutions recognize CIC's professional education and designations by listing CIC's courses in their own course calendars: University of Toronto, McMaster University, Simon Fraser University, Southern Alberta Institute of Technology, Northern Alberta Institute of Technology, and Fanshaw College.

 Chapters

 National Conference

 A National Conference is held by the Credit Institute of Canada every two years in an effort to encourage communications and the exchange of information within the credit industry.
-The last conference was held in June, 2019 in Niagara Falls, Ontario.
+The last conference was held in June, 2022 in Banff, Alberta.